richardbrunson/nodejs-coding-challenge/README.md

 ## Requirements

-- Create an HTTP endpoint to view all of the users.
+- Create a HTTP endpoint to view all of the users.
-- Create an HTTP endpoint to create a new user.
+- Create a HTTP endpoint to create a new user.
-- Create an HTTP endpoint to update an existing user.
+- Create a HTTP endpoint to update an existing user.
-- Create an HTTP endpoint to delete an existing user.
+- Create a HTTP endpoint to delete an existing user.

 ## Bonus Objective